The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Background and Related Work

-Influencer marketing compounds these vulnerabilities by exploiting adolescents' developmental orientation toward peers.
-Peer feedback through social media shapes how adolescents perceive themselves and others, with girls especially sensitive to thin-body ideals reinforced through peer validation \cite{crone2018media}.
-Influencers function as quasi-peers who gain followings precisely because of the persuasive effect their opinions carry \cite{berryman2017guess}, and social learning theory indicates that liking a figure increases the probability of imitating their actions \cite{coates2019effect}.
-This dynamic is anchored in para-social relationships, reflecting the illusion of a long-lasting personal relationship with a media figure that fosters trust and reduces critical distance \cite{horton1956mass}.
-Although disclosures can activate recognition of advertising intent \cite{boerman2020disclosing}, minors with strong para-social relationships do not produce critical evaluation when they learn that content is made to sell products.
-This happens because the relationship outweighs the scepticism that recognition (with adults) would otherwise trigger \cite{boerman2020disclosing}.
-The problem intensifies because sponsored content mimics the visual aesthetics of everyday posts, making advertising intention difficult to recognize even for motivated viewers \cite{gurkaynak2018navigating}, and many influencer advertisements do not incorporate legally-required disclosures at all \cite{musiyiwa2023sponsorship}.
-When content is unlabelled, recognition cannot occur; when content is labelled but para-social bonds between teenager and influencer are strong, recognition does not translate into resistance.
-The consequences are particularly acute in the domain of beauty and body image.
-Internal research disclosed by former Facebook employee Frances Haugen confirmed that platforms were aware that exposure to appearance-related content worsens body image and self-esteem among teenage girls but algorithmic amplification of such content continued \cite{Wells2021Facebook}.
-Beauty-related influencer content occupies a central role in this dynamic, operating precisely through the para-social mechanisms and undisclosed promotional formats described above.
+Creator-driven commercial content compounds these vulnerabilities through a mechanism rooted in the same social reward hyperactivity that characterises adolescent brain development.
+Adolescents' heightened sensitivity to peer-related social signals makes them particularly susceptible to para-social relationships, the illusion of a long-lasting personal bond with a media figure that fosters trust and reduces critical distance \cite{horton1956mass, berryman2017guess}.
+Influencers function as quasi-peers whose opinions carry persuasive weight precisely because of this dynamic \cite{berryman2017guess}, and social learning theory indicates that liking a figure increases the probability of imitating their actions \cite{coates2019effect}.
+Although disclosures can activate recognition of advertising intent \cite{boerman2020disclosing}, minors with strong para-social relationships do not translate that recognition into critical evaluation — the bond with the creator outweighs the scepticism that awareness of commercial intent would otherwise trigger \cite{boerman2020disclosing}.
+When content carries no disclosure at all, sponsored material mimics the visual aesthetics of everyday posts and recognition is foreclosed entirely \cite{gurkaynak2018navigating, musiyiwa2023sponsorship}.
+The consequences are documented: internal research disclosed by former Facebook employee Frances Haugen confirmed that platforms were aware that exposure to appearance-related content worsens body image and self-esteem among teenage girls, yet algorithmic amplification of such content continued \cite{Wells2021Facebook}.
+It is within this context of structural vulnerability that the adequacy of the current regulatory framework must be assessed.